Save Outlook Attachments to Local Drive Automatically

 5. Choose the email option from the Categories.

-6. Finally, use the Extract option to save the attachments.
+6. Finally, use the Extract option to Save Outlook attachments to local drive.

 Note: Because of the excellent user interface of this program, this approach is incredibly simple to implement.
-Basically, it is quite simple, and both technical and non-technical people may use it to save Outlook attachments to a local drive.
+It is quite simple, and both technical and non-technical people may use it to save Outlook attachments to a local drive.

 Manually Save Outlook Email Attachments to the Local Drive